 - 2 tablespoons all-purpose unbleached flour (whole wheat or white)

 - 3/4 cups coarsely chopped California Walnuts (I toasted mine)

 - 1/4 cup shredded coconut (I used flaked sweetened)

 - 1/4 cup sesame seeds ( I used 2 tablespoons flax seeds)

 - 4 tablespoons salted butter, cut into small pieces or use unsalted and add a pinch of salt

 - Preheat oven to 325 degrees F. Line an 8 inch square metal pan with parchment paper.

-- In bowl, stir together the together oats, brown sugar, flour, baking soda and cinnamon.
+- In a bowl, stir together the oats, brown sugar, flour, baking soda and cinnamon.
 Stir in walnuts, cherries, chocolate chips, pumpkin seeds, coconut and sesame (or flax) seeds; set aside.